sunmoonone/smn55/docs/features.md

 ### chat

 * chat with mia
-* chat with others as my delegation
+* chat assistant: chat with others as my delegation
 * do some assistant job:

 	* weather report
 	* dictionary(word picker) (stardict dictionary data)
 	* encyclopedia
+	* indexing and searching notes

 ### reading books

-* mia can read out books and news
+* mia can read aloud books and news

 ### machine learning